 In this travel guide to Split Croatia beaches, I’ll take you on a tour of some of the most incredible coastal gems this city has to offer.
 Whether you’re a first-time visitor or a seasoned traveler, this guide will provide you with all the information you need to make the most of your days in Split.

-Picture yourself basking in the sun on white pebbled beaches, surrounded by the majestic Dalmatian mountains and the sparkling Adriatic Sea.
-With beaches that cater to every taste and preference, Split offers a wide selection of experiences, from vibrant and lively hotspots to hidden, secluded coves that feel like your own slice of paradise.
+Picture yourself relaxing in the sun on white pebbled beaches, surrounded by the majestic Dalmatian mountains and the sparkling Adriatic Sea.
+With beaches that cater to every taste and preference, Split offers a wide selection of experiences, from buzzing hotspots like Bacvice, to hidden coves that feel like your own slice of paradise.

 So grab your sunscreen, dust off your beach towel, and let’s dive into the best Split beaches.